Moved blocks are typically used after importing existing infrastructure into Terraform to reorganize resources without destroying them.

 When you run terraform plan with moved blocks, Terraform processes them early in the planning phase:

-# aws_instance.old_name has moved to aws_instance.new_nameThis approach makes the moved block operation transparent and predictable.
-The actual state file is only updated when you run terraform apply, at which point the resource addresses are permanently changed in the state file.
+# aws_instance.old_name has moved to aws_instance.new_nameThis makes the moved block operation transparent and predictable.
+The real state file only changes when you run terraform apply, and that's when the resource addresses are updated for good.

 If you add a moved block but the resource at the "from" address doesn't exist in the state, Terraform simply ignores the moved block without any errors.
 This makes moved blocks safe to add preemptively.